ImperialCollegeLondon/HiTwinFormer/README.md

 1. **Create conda environment**

-create conda environment with environment.yml file using: conda env create -f environment.yml
+Create conda environment with environment.yml file using: conda env create -f environment.yml

 2. **Create mlhic dataset**

-create mlhic data with `generate_mlhic.py` script
+Create mlhic data with `generate_mlhic.py` script.
+This stores all the relebant files and groups them by experimental condition inside a json dictionary that is used throughout the rest of the pipeline

 3. **Train models**

-run `main-v3_with_supcon.py` to generate model.
+Run `main-v3_with_supcon.py` to generate model.
 I recommend doing pairwise loss with 0 augmentations and varying batch sizes using both LeNet and MaxViT.
-Note this require wandb for training - I highly recommend using it - will remove the requirement soon.
+Note this requires wandb for training - I highly recommend using it - will remove the requirement soon.

 4. **Extract features**

-run `make_feature_maps.py` to make feature maps
+Run `make_feature_maps.py` to make differential cnn feature maps

 5. **Calculate embedding distances**

-run `distance_calculation_all_stats_original_version_middle.py` to generate csv's with embedding distances to simplify downstream analysis
+Run `distance_calculation_all_stats_original_version_middle.py` to generate csv's with embedding distances to simplify downstream analysis

 5. **Analyse results**